NelminDev/NDCore/README.md

 # ⚙️ NDCore - Your Minecraft Plugin Foundation

-NDCore is a robust core dependency plugin designed to provide essential functionality for Minecraft plugins.
-Developed by nelmin, it's crafted to be a foundational library, offering crucial utility functions without requiring any configuration.
-It's available for everyone to use and enhance their plugin development experience.
+NDCore is a core dependency plugin crafted by nelmin to enhance Minecraft plugin development.
+It provides essential utility functions, requiring no configuration, and is designed to improve efficiency and functionality.

 ## 🚀 Overview

-NDCore is engineered as a lightweight, background-operating plugin, providing the backbone for nelmin's plugin ecosystem.
-It encompasses persistent data management, localization support, comprehensive event logging, secure player management, and advanced menu handling capabilities.
-It serves primarily as a dependency, enhancing player data management, security, monitoring, and menu interactions, all while remaining efficient and unobtrusive.
+NDCore operates as a lightweight plugin, supporting persistent data management, multilingual localization, secure player management, advanced menu handling, and efficient performance.
+It serves as a foundational library for nelmin's plugin ecosystem, streamlining player data management, security, and interactions.

 ## ✨ Key Features